Non-Small Cell Lung Cancer Treatment

-Erlotinib (Tarceva) A targeted treatment called erlotinib has been shown to benefit some people with non-small cell lung cancer.
+Erlotinib (Tarceva and others).
+A targeted treatment called erlotinib has been shown to benefit some people with non-small cell lung cancer.
 This drug blocks a specific kind of receptor on the cell surface—the epidermal growth factor receptor (EGFR).
 Receptors such as EGFR act as doorways by allowing substances in that they can encourage a cancer cell to grow and spread.
 Lung cancer cells that have a mutation on the EGFR are likely to respond to treatment with erlotinib instead of chemotherapy.
 For patients who have received chemotherapy, and are in need of additional treatment, erlotinib can be used even without the presence of the mutation.

-Bevacizumab (Avastin) Just like normal tissues, tumors need a blood supply to survive.
+Bevacizumab (Avastin).
+Just like normal tissues, tumors need a blood supply to survive.
 Blood vessels grow in several ways.
 One way is through the presence of a substance called vascular endothelial growth factor (VEGF).
 This substance stimulates blood vessels to penetrate tumors and supply oxygen, minerals, and other nutrients to feed the tumor.
 When tumors spread throughout the body, they release VEGF to create new blood vessels.

 Bevacizumab works by stopping VEGF from stimulating the growth of new blood vessels.
 (Because normal tissues have an established blood supply, they are not affected by the drug.)
 When combined with chemotherapy, bevacizumab has been shown to improve survival in people with certain types of non-small lung cancer, such as adenocarcinoma and large cell carcinoma.